djoshea/matlab-imagestack/README.md

 # Wrapper around a 4-D tensor of image data:

-Image data tensor is X by Y by channels by frames
+Image data tensor is X by Y by channels by frames.
-2015 Dan O'Shea

 ## Properties